-I added the word ‘cocky’ to my title in a show of support for indie authors.
-‘Cockygate’ is a disgusting turn of events in the world of self-publishing and Amazon.
+I added the word “Cocky” to my title in a show of support for indie authors.
+Cockygate is a disgusting turn of events in the world of self-publishing and Amazon.
 The very idea of it made me want to throw a few fake cocky book titles on Amazon just to mess with the nut job author who’s the cause of the whole thing.

-It might be my fevered imagination, but I could swear I was getting three ‘N’s, the ‘X’ and two ‘W’s ALL the time after I won my first game against her.
+It might be my fevered imagination, but I swear I was getting three ‘N’s, the ‘X’ and two ‘W’s all the time after I won my first game against her.
 You may scoff, but we don’t know who’s pulling the levers back there in the phone.

-I also scored big on ‘xu’, a word I didn’t even know existed and certainly didn’t know I knew.
+I also scored big on “xu,” a word I didn’t even know existed and certainly didn’t know I knew.
 The phone Scrabble went nuts on this one, too, but I think she’s getting wise.
 Every time I turn around, she’s using some godawful combination of letters she swears is in the dictionary, but she won’t tell me what they mean.
-It was happening so often, I started doing it, too, and that’s how I came up with ‘xu’.
+It was happening so often, I started doing it, too, and that’s how I came up with “xu.”

 I got so mad a couple of times by the cheating, I wanted to do the movie thing and throw my phone in the river.
 There is no river around here, though.
 That leaves throwing it against the wall and knocking down a picture.
 Where’s the point in that?

 Last night, that cheating little twerp used the word ‘grrrl’.

 I kid you not.
 That is an accepted word in Scrabble.
-It’s some derivative of ‘Riot girl’ mixed with punks or something.
+It’s some derivative of “Riot girl” mixed with punks or something.
 This word, devoid of vowels and chock full of consonants, it accepts as a word, but it won’t recognize “IQ” and “AC.”

-Phone Scrabble accepts ‘MM’ too, which stands for the month in ‘month, day, year’ format.
+Phone Scrabble accepts “MM” too, which stands for the month in month, day, year format.
 Grrrl and MM.
-How can I be expected to know these ‘words’?
+How can I be expected to know these “words”?
 The world has gone crazy.
-Some silly writer trademarking a word like ‘cocky’ and phone Scrabble saying, “Hey, girrrl!
+Some silly writer trademarking a word like “cocky” and phone Scrabble saying, “Hey, girrrl!
 How’s your xu?”

 I can’t even claim I learn new words playing against Ms. Scrabble.
 Did I learn some fancy, useless word that’s been around for generations and is only used in academic papers when discussing Victorian literature and the subtleties of The Owl and the Pussycat?

 No, my lucubration playing phone Scrabble has netted me naught but the moniker of ultracrepidarian.
 Which the typing monitor doesn’t even know.
-It suggested ‘ultraconservative’ instead.
+It suggested “ultraconservative” instead.
 What a nebbish.